-Mike joined the Thermal Systems group at NREL in 2009.
-His work at NREL includes thermal systems modeling and predictive performance analysis of concentrating solar and power generation systems.
+Mike joined the Thermal Sciences Group at NREL in 2009.
+His work at NREL includes thermal systems modeling, system design and operations optimization, and predictive performance analysis of concentrating solar and power generation systems.
 Mike has developed several performance models for NREL's System Advisor Model software, including modeling tools for Linear Fresnel, power tower, and parabolic trough technologies.
 He is also the developer of a power tower layout and optimization tool called SolarPILOT that combines analytical and stochastic methods to define and optically characterize power tower solar fields.

-Mike is principal investigator on a project that develops a tool for algorithmic optimization of plant design, operations, and maintenance policies.
-He has previously led the research and development of a high-temperature, gas-phase solar receiver for super-critical carbon dioxide applications, and he provides expertise in time series analysis of transient and coupled systems, optical and thermal system characterization, computational fluid dynamics, nonlinear and mixed-integer programming, and engineering software development.
+Mike has served as principal investigator on projects including developing tools for algorithmic optimization of plant design, operations, and maintenance policies, design and characterization of a high-temperature, gas-phase solar receiver for supercritical carbon dioxide applications, and others.
+He provides expertise in time series analysis of transient and coupled systems, optical and thermal system characterization, computational fluid dynamics, nonlinear and mixed-integer programming, and engineering software development.

-Before joining NREL, Mike worked as a graduate research assistant at University of Wisconsin-Madison Solar Energy Lab, where he developed an optimization/design tool and detailed transient system component models for power tower technology.
+Before joining NREL, Mike worked as a graduate research assistant at University of Wisconsin at Madison Solar Energy Lab, where he developed an optimization/design tool and detailed transient system component models for power tower technology.

 Ph.D.
 Mechanical Engineering, Colorado School of Mines

 M.S.
 Mechanical Engineering, University of Wisconsin at Madison

 B.S.
 Mechanical Engineering, University of Wisconsin at Madison

 Dispatch optimization of concentrating solar power with utility-scale photovoltaics, Optimization and Engineering (2019)

 SolarPILOT: A power tower solar field layout and characterization tool, Solar Energy (2018)

 System Advisor Model (SAM) General Description, NREL Technical Report (2018)